Paper Wasps Identification Guide

 When dealing with paper wasp infestations, we follow a structured approach:

-• Our technician first identifies the nest location, usually found under eaves, in attics, or sheltered areas.
+• Our technician first identifies the nest location, usually found under eaves or in other sheltered areas.

 • A residual insecticide is applied directly to the nest to eliminate the colony.